-If you're a tourist, you do not need a visa for short trips to Greece.
+As a tourist visiting from the UK, you do not need a visa for short trips to most EU countries.
 For all other passport holders please check the visa requirements with the appropriate embassy.
 For further information, please check here: travel to the EU

 Greek Consulate: 1A Holland Park, London W11 3TP.
-Tel: 020 7221 6467 pass.
-Online check-in is not available for your British Airways flight.
+Tel: 020 7221 6467

 Included with your final documentation is an eticket which includes a reference number for your flight.
-At check-in you will need to quote/show this and you will be issued with your boarding
+At check-in you will need to quote/show this and you will be issued with your boarding pass.
+Online check-in is not available for this flight.